playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/code-editor.md

 You can also find a term by searching in all your assets.
 To do this hit Ctrl + Shift + F to bring up the Find in Files panel on the bottom.
 Like before enter your search term and hit Enter.
 This will open up a new tab where the search results will be displayed:

 On the left side of the input fields there are various search options.
-These allow you to search using a regular espression, do a case-sensitive search or search for whole words.
-If you would like to learn and experiment more with regex, then [RegExr][10] is great site with cheatsheets, examples and an online editor for testing regex expressions.
+These allow you to search using a regular expression, do a case-sensitive search or search for whole words.
+If you would like to learn and experiment more with regex, then [RegExr][10] is great site with cheat sheets, examples and an online editor for testing regex expressions.

 ![Find in Files][6]